MasteriNeuron/Text-to-Speech-Converter/README.md

 - **Fast Conversion**: Convert text to speech in seconds with a seamless experience. ⚡
 - **Responsive Design**: Access the app on any device, from desktops to mobiles. 📱💻
 - **User-Friendly Interface**: Modern UI with intuitive controls and audio playback. 🎨
-- **Powered by iNeuron.ai**: Leverages advanced text-to-speech technology. 🧠
+- **Powered by Pwskills.com**: Leverages advanced text-to-speech technology. 🧠

 ---